 Cold brew coffee is different than iced coffee.
 Iced coffee is hot coffee that’s been brewed strongly and poured over ice (or hot coffee that’s been refrigerated) whereas cold brew coffee never touches hot water.

 Instead, coarse coffee grounds are steeped in cold water for anywhere from 12-24 hours to create a cold brew concentrate that’s less acidic, less bitter, and much smoother than iced coffee.
 Cold brew coffee concentrate is super strong, and needs some water or milk added (usually two or three parts water or milk to one part cold brew).

 Making Decaf Cold Brew Iced Coffee at Home

-All you need to whip up a batch of decaf cold brew are a few ingredients along with coffee beans and a container to steep and strain the mixture:
+All you need to whip up a batch of decaf cold brew is coffee beans and a container to steep and strain the mixture:

 Try this healthy recipe and let me know what you think.
 Be sure to tag #grownupdish or @grownup_dish on Instagram so I can share your posts.

 Cold brew coffee is all the rage, but if you want a decaffeinated version you’ll have to make it yourself.
 Make this easy decaf cold brew iced coffee at home with just two simple ingredients.
 It’s rich, smooth, low-acid, calorie-free and it won’t give you the caffeine jitters.